casper-network/docs-redux/faq/faq.md

 ### 1. How do I install `casper-sidecar` on Ubuntu/Debian?

-`casper-sidecar` is a service that allows developers to interact with the Casper network more efficiently.
+`casper-sidecar` is a companion service to a Casper node that improves performance and scalability by offloading event broadcasting and offering enhanced client-facing features.
+While typically run alongside a node, it can also operate remotely.
 To install it on a Debian-based system, follow these steps:

 ```bash
 sudo mkdir -m 0755 -p /etc/apt/keyrings/